boopsboops/nhamunda-checklist/nhamunda-checklist.md

 ##### Notes

-Identification to species level follows <u></u> based on the following characters:
+Identification to species level follows <u>Isbrücker & Nijssen (1976)</u> and <u>Covain & Fisch-Muller (2007)</u> based on the following characters: lower lip bilobate with median furrow; whip on upper caudal spine absent; abdomen covered with small plates lacking organisation; elliptical area of abdominal plates at level of pelvic girdle absent; rostrum not strongly pronounced; pelvic-fin spine longer than last pelvic-fin branched ray; colouration comprising dark dots (except ventral surface and anal fin); lower lobe of caudal darker than upper; and basicaudal spot present in juveniles;

 Fishes were caught .
 Location?
 Examples are pictured preserved and alive in Figure YYY.